 PWAs are websites that can be saved on your home screen and act similarly to an application installed from Google Play.
 They use similar animations and styling to native Android apps and are optimized (both in performance and design) for your smartphone.
 Using a PWA will provide an almost identical experience to native Android apps, complete with push notifications and offline usage.

 Currently, only a handful of Android browsers supports the feature, such as Google Chrome, which makes its inclusion in the new Mozilla Firefox Browser a rare treat.
-Even iOS users are still waiting for PWAs since WebKit (the browser engine Apple requires all browsers to use) doesn't support it (though it is being worked on).
+Even iOS users are still waiting for PWAs since WebKit (the browser engine Apple requires all browsers to use) doesn't support it (though they did just add some support in iOS 11.3).

 In order to access this feature, you need the beta version of Firefox.
 While some of Mozilla's new Firefox Quantum features have made it to the main Firefox Browser app for Android in version 57, the more impressive Quantum features will be found in the Firefox beta app until they make it to the regular version.